This article discusses when and how to carry forward a tax loss for companies in Australia, including the same business and similar tests.

-Through conducting this business, Furnish Art discovered that there was a market for affordable, high quality mattresses.
+Through conducting this business, Furnish Art discovered that there was a market for affordable, high-quality mattresses.

 While it continues selling furniture from established brands, Furnish Art decided to expand the mattress component of its business.
-To acquire funds necessary to make this change, Furnish Art gained a new equity investor, causing it to fail the continuity of ownership test.
+To acquire the funds necessary to make this change, Furnish Art gained a new equity investor, causing it to fail the continuity of ownership test.

 Furnish Art commenced selling its new mattresses through its website and under its established ‘Furnish Art’ brand name, alongside the other furniture products.
 Approximately 15 per cent of Furnish Art’s sales are from its specialised mattresses.

-With regard to the first factor, the current business is generating income from the same assets as the former business in so far as it continues to generate income from its brand name, website and goodwill.
+About the first factor, the current business is generating income from the same assets as the former business in so far as it continues to generate income from its brand name, website and goodwill.
 However, it is also generating income from new assets, namely, the various intellectual property rights connected to the range of new mattresses.

-With regard to the second factor, the current business is generating income from the same activities and operations to the extent that it is generated from the online reselling of furniture items from established brands.
+About the second factor, the current business is generating income from the same activities and operations to the extent that it is generated from the online reselling of furniture items from established brands.
 However, income is also being generated from the sale of the specialised mattresses that Furnish Art has developed.

-With regard to the third factor, there is a change in Furnish Art’s business from reselling established products to both reselling established products and selling mattresses it has developed itself.
+About the third factor, there is a change in Furnish Art’s business from reselling established products to both reselling established products and selling mattresses it has developed itself.